Online Smoothed Demand Management: Fundamental Limits

 Under these special instances, the cost of any deterministic online algorithm \ALG can be described by two (arbitrary) purchasing and delivery functions $h(x), z(x): [p_{\min}, p_{\max}] \rightarrow [0,1]$ that describe the fraction of the demand purchased and delivered at prices $\geq x$.
 Since \OPT is easy to describe on these instances (i.e., $\OPT(\mathcal{I}_{x}) = x + \frac{2\gamma}{T} + \varepsilon x + \frac{2\delta}{T})$, we show that the purchasing and delivery functions of an $\alpha^\star$-competitive \ALG must satisfy a necessary condition that relates $h(x), z(x)$ to $\alpha^\star$ for all $x \in [p_{\min}, p_{\max}]$.
 By applying Grönwall's Inequality~\cite[Theorem 1, p.356]{Mitrinovic:91}, this gives the following condition that $\alpha^\star$ must satisfy at optimality: $\smash{1 = \frac{\alpha^\star}{\omega} \ln \Big[ \frac{P - (1+\varepsilon) p_{\min}}{P - \frac{\omega [ P + 2 \kappa ]}{\alpha^\star} + \frac{\omega 2\kappa}{T} + p_{\min} c} \Big]}$.
 Solving this transcendental for $\alpha^\star$ yields the result, completing the proof. $\square$

-In the above result, we have shown that \PAAD achieves the best possible competitive ratio for \OSDMS.
+{ In the above result, we have shown that \PAAD achieves the best possible competitive ratio for \OSDMS.
 The proof of \autoref{thm:osdm-lower-bound-1} relies on a class of \OSDM instances that consist purely of flexible demand.
-In the following corollary, we use a similar class of ``hard instances'' to argue that the competitive ratio \textit{improves} if we focus on the case of \OSDMS instances with \textit{only base demand}:
+In the following corollary, we use a similar class of ``hard instances'' to argue that the competitive ratio \textit{improves} if we focus on the case of \OSDMS instances with \textit{only base demand}---recall from \autoref{sec:OSDM_statement} that this case corresponds to a simplification of \OSDM wherein the two decision variables of \OSDM can be simplified to a single decision variable (i.e., $\{ x_t - z_t \}_{t\in [T]}$). }

 \begin{corollary} There exists a set of \OSDMS instances with only base demand for which no deterministic online algorithm \ALG can achieve a competitive ratio better than $\alpha_{\texttt{B}}$, given by: